 Through ‘Enforce’ or enforcement mode, we can stop the action/activity, in the event that a violation occurs on the specific control where the ‘Enforce’ mode is enabled.

-Initially, identify the Aqua controls to enable ‘Enforce’ mode, using insights from past event alert reports and internal discussions within the cloud security team. sthe following teams and stake holdering or
+Initially, identify the Aqua controls to enable ‘Enforce’ mode, using insights from past event alert reports and internal discussions within the cloud security team.

+We will initiate discussions with the following teams and stake holder before enabling ‘Enforce’ mode on the Aqua control policy.

+DevSecOps Team

+CloudOps Team

+SRE team

+The AKS cluster teams and the AKS cluster owner or the application owner.

 Implementation Steps to ‘Enforce’ mode: